Become an informed Catholic. Click here to join the fight.

-"When no such moderates can be found, rather than re-evaluate the entire 'dialogue' enterprise, Vatican authorities pretend that pro-Sharia individuals such as al-Azhar Grand Imam Ahmad al-Tayyeb and the MWL hold positions that it is easy to establish they do not hold," Spencer lamented.
+"When no such moderates can be found, rather than re-evaluate the entire 'dialogue' enterprise, Vatican authorities pretend that pro-Sharia individuals such as al-Azhar Grand Imam Ahmed al-Tayyeb and the MWL hold positions that it is easy to establish they do not hold," Spencer lamented.

 The MWL enjoys observer status at the U.N. and the Organization of Islamic Cooperation (OIC) and is a member of UNESCO and UNICEF.